JoshMassa/JoshMassa/README.md

 - 🌱 I’m currently furthering my knowledge of **React, Redux, and Next.js**

-- 👨‍💻 All of my projects are available at [https://github.com/JoshMassa](https://github.com/JoshMassa)
+- 👨‍💻 All of my projects are currently available at [https://github.com/JoshMassa](https://github.com/JoshMassa)

 - 📫 How to reach me **joshmassa@gmail.com**